Culture of London

+Music

-Classical music and opera
+Classical and opera

 There are three major concert halls in the capital.
 One of these is the Barbican Hall at Barbican Centre; which is home to the London Symphony Orchestra (LSO) and BBC Symphony Orchestra.
 The Royal Festival Hall, based at the South Bank Centre along with the Queen Elizabeth Hall and the Hayward Gallery is home to the London Philharmonic Orchestra (LPO), and the Philharmonia.
-The final and largest of all venues is the Royal Albert Hall, which hosts the Proms each summer.
+The final and largest of all venues is the Royal Albert Hall, which hosts the BBC Proms each summer.
 The Royal Philharmonic Orchestra (RPO) is also based in London at Cadogan Hall.
+Founded in 1974, the London Metropolitan Orchestra is a studio orchestra specialising in sound recordings of film music for British and international film and television productions.

-There are also several chamber orchestras, some of which specialise in period instrument performances, including the Orchestra of the Age of Enlightenment, and the Academy of St. Martin-in-the-Fields.
-Chamber music venues include the Purcell Room at the South Bank Centre; the Wigmore Hall and St John's, Smith Square.
+There are also several chamber orchestras, some of which specialise in period instrument performances, including the Orchestra of the Age of Enlightenment, and the Academy of St Martin in the Fields.
+Chamber music venues include the Purcell Room at the South Bank Centre; the Wigmore Hall and Smith Square Hall.

 A number of choirs have originated in London, varying in size and musical style.
 Among the city's large symphonic concert choirs are the London Philharmonic Choir and London Symphony Chorus, which have their origins as the choral sections of the LPO and the LSO, the London Chorus, London Voices and the Bach Choir.
 Smaller vocal groups in London include the Holst Singers and the choir of the English Concert.
 There is also a long tradition of choral singing in Christian churches and cathedrals, and among the choirs associated with London churches are the choirs of St Paul's Cathedral, Westminster Abbey and Westminster Cathedral, which sing daily services.

-The Royal Opera House at Covent Garden is home to the Royal Opera and Royal Ballet companies.
-The other main opera company is the English National Opera.
+The Royal Opera House at Covent Garden is home to the Royal Opera and the Royal Ballet companies.
+The other main opera company is the English National Opera at the London Coliseum.
 In the summer opera is performed in a temporary pavilion by Opera Holland Park, and there are occasional performances by visiting opera companies and small freelance professional opera companies.